-- •In the first four lessons students will learn and practice the basic skills for creating and giving a presentation. - •Then, students must make four appointments from the available dates: - \For three of these sessions the instructor will assist with revision of presentation slides and script. - \In the fourth appointment session, students will give their presentation and practice answering questions.
+- •In the first four lessons you will learn the basic skills for creating and giving a presentation. - •Then, you must make four appointments from the available dates. - -For three of these appointments your instructor will help you to revise your presentation slides and script, practice delivery (gestures, intonation, pronunciation). - In your fourth session, you will make your final presentation and answer Q & A.